Home Vancouver Events Calendar Vancouver Pride Festival in 2024 Vancouver’s Pride Parade in 2024

 Pride Parade Participants

-Expect to see lots of people from the lesbian, gay, bisexual, transgender, queer, intersex, asexual and two-spirited (LGBTQIA2S) community at the Vancouver Pride Parade, both in the procession itself and watching from the sidewalk.
-Expect to see lots of their friends and supporters too, plus thousands of straight folk all having a great time.
+Expect to see lots of people from the lesbian, gay, bisexual, transgender, queer, intersex, asexual and two-spirited (2SLGBTQIA+) community at the Vancouver Pride Parade, both in the procession itself and watching from the sidewalk.
+Expect to see lots of their friends and supporters too, plus thousands of straight folks all having a great time.

-According to some estimates, well over half a million people turn out for the parade and related events on the same day.
+According to some estimates, over 100,000 people turn out for the parade and related events on the same day.
 It’s impressive!

 In the parade there are people dressed in regular clothes, but many also in rainbow-coloured outfits, drag and Mardis Gras-style costumes.
 A few are in just their underwear, others are in swimsuits, some have body paint and a lot of men are shirtless.
 Pride flags are everywhere!

-Did you know that Vancity Credit Union was Canada’s first financial institution to market to the LGBTQ community through mainstream advertising?
-They started that back in 2002.
+Did you know that Vancity Credit Union was Canada’s first financial institution to market to the 2SLGBTQIA+ community through mainstream advertising?
+The credit union started that back in 2002.
 Vancity was also a major sponsor of the Vancouver Pride Festival and the parade for many years and helped financially to make the event what it is today.

 Vancity staff also walked in the parade in 2019 along with Vancouver artist Joe Average who designed the Canadian Mint’s recently released pure silver Equality Coin to commemorate the 50th anniversary of the decriminalization of homosexuality in Canada.

-For more details about Vancity and the credit union’s involvement with the LGBTQ community, see Vancity’s Blog.
+For more details about Vancity and the credit union’s involvement with the 2SLGBTQIA+ community, see Vancity’s Blog.

-Below are some suggestions to help you make the most out of your Vancouver Pride Parade experience.
+Below are some suggestions to help you make the most of your Vancouver Pride Parade experience.

 TIP: 1 – Unless you hate crowds, don’t like parades or simply aren’t a fan of this sort of thing, go!
 It’s one of the most impressive parades in Vancouver all year!
 It’s highly recommended!

-TIP: 2 – Go early, like really early, to find a spot on the sidewalk to see from.
+TIP: 2 – Go early, like really early, if you want to find a good spot on the sidewalk to see from.

 TIP: 3 – Consider going on the Really Gay History Tour with Forbidden Vancouver Walking Tours.
 Forbidden Vancouver runs all sorts of walking tours in downtown Vancouver.
-They are exceptional, and their Really Gay History Tour has an LGBTQ theme.
-If you take the tour not only will you have a fun and entertaining experience, but you’ll also learn about the history of the LGBTQ movement which will provide background to the origins of the Pride Festival and the parade.
+They are exceptional, and the company’s Really Gay History Tour has a 2SLGBTQIA+ theme.
+If you take the tour not only will you have a fun and entertaining experience, but you’ll also learn about the history of the 2SLGBTQIA+ movement which will provide background to the origins of the Pride Festival and the parade.
 The tour is educational and highly recommended.

 Other Information